CBD Oil without THC: Should You Even Consider Buying It?

 CBD and THC act similarly to the endocannabinoids produced by your body.

 These endogenous neurotransmitters interact with the cannabinoid receptors in the endocannabinoid system (ECS).
-The ECS is a complex neurochemical network that regulates the functioning of all organ systems in the body — maintaining internal balance between important biological functions.
+The ECS is a complex neurochemical network that regulates the functioning of all organ systems in the body — maintaining an internal balance between important biological functions.

 The functions controlled by the ECS include memory, mood, cognition, appetite, immune function, reproductive health, neuroprotection, sleep cycles, sensory perception, and more.